The Problem with Teaching to the Middle

 Enter, the Buerk Method for Learning

-Well, what if it were possible to create something that was able to guide learners individually through the standards, working their way from where they are to where they need to be?
+What if it were possible to create something that could guide learners individually through the standards, working their way from where they are to where they need to be?

 Enter the Buerk Method for Learning.
 The Buerk Method provides a standards-aligned, personalized path to learning that breaks down and scaffolds the entire learning experience into four skills levels.
 This enables the teacher and the learner to get the clearest picture possible of their current reality and the next step for growth.
 It creates differentiated, individual Tier 1 instruction for all learners.